03 Oct Choose the right outdoor supplier with our top 8 tips

 Search the company to see if they have been around for some time and continue to operate a well run ship.
 This is especially important for large projects, agree on staggered or payment terms in advance and ensure you retain some payment until after the event.

 Just like other industry practices, a good event supplier will provide you with a contingency plan to cover any last minute issues or changes.
 Make sure they outline coverage, emergency plans and different scenarios.

-For example, when Bedouin Tents set up a marquee on Federation Square for their clients’ events, they make sure that there is available transport to move their tents and poles to location.
-Several of the staff complete the compliance requirements and cover any other compliance issues to ensure they have emergency cover for the day.
-They also cover any location and timing requirements that have been stipulated by the client and provide a detailed schedule to outline their plans for setting up the tent on location.
+For example, when Bedouin Tents set up a marquee on Federation Square for their clients’ events, they made sure that there is available transport to move their tents and poles to location.
+Several of the staff completed the compliance requirements and covered any other compliance issues for emergency cover on the day.
+They also covered any location and timing requirements that had been stipulated by the client and provided a detailed schedule to outline their plans for setting up the tent on location.

 Therefore, when choosing your event suppliers make sure you research your choice carefully as there are many operators out there.
 Some have good work ethics and some are downright shady.
 Invest some time and effort into choosing the right suppliers to support you.
 After all, it is your special event!
 You deserve the best!